 Get Active: The beachfront sidewalk called The Strand is the Hermosa Beach thoroughfare for the active set, from bicyclists and runners to walkers.
 Joining them in some form of people-powered locomotion is the obvious activity, but people-watching is also excellent.
 You can rent bicycles and other beach gear at several shops near the pier.
 Shops up the hill from the beach on Pier Avenue also rent surfboards, and some offer surfing lessons.

 Shops on Pier Avenue: You'll find locally-owned shops selling beach gear and casual clothing, as well as some inexpensive places to eat.

 Comedy and Magic Club: Lots of locals know this, but few outsiders realize that Jay Leno hasn't completely retired.
 In fact, he performs here regularly on Sunday nights, something he did even when hosting his late night show.

 Fiesta Hermosa happens in downtown Hermosa Beach on Pier Plaza, Hermosa Avenue, and lower Pier Avenue throughout Memorial Day and Labor Day weekends.
 Read through the parking tips below, so you're not caught in traffic coming in or going out.

 When to Go to Hermosa Beach

 If you live in California, you know this, but people from other places are often surprised to learn that early summer is not the best time to visit any California beach.
 Like most of the Los Angeles coastline, Hermosa Beach can be shrouded in foggy "June gloom" for days or weeks on end.
 It can start as early as "May Gray", sometimes lingering into "No Sky July".
-To find out more and what causes June Gloom, check out this guide.
 After that ends, days are nice.
 Rainy, winter days may be best spent elsewhere, but on a clear day just after a rain, the views are stellar.

 Where to Stay In Hermosa Beach